This was a simple and fun project with a great result!

 Check out some of my other chalk painting blog posts:

-Are these directions helpful?
-Let me know if you have any questions.
+Let me know what you think or if you have any questions by commenting below.

 Follow Life with Neal and Suz: